 About the Delaware SPCA

-The late 1890′s saw the society begin its contract with the city of Wilmington for dog control, establishing a relationship that has continued to the present day.
 The same period also saw the Delaware SPCA begin its work of encouraging humane education in schools.

 In early 2010, in keeping with the commitment to end pet overpopulation, a new spay/neuter van was acquired, and provides transportation of animals across the state to the clinic, removing access as a barrier to services.